 Art & The Archive, launched Fall 2020, is a conversation series that will explore the role of the archive in the production of art and culture.
 Featured speakers will include writers, archivists, artists, and researchers who all engage with archives in meaningful ways.
 Attendees can expect a lively, expansive discussion of how archives unfold in our everyday lives.

 This series is sponsored by Decker Library, in collaboration with the Art History and Humanistic Studies Departments.

-Join us for our inaugural conversation, "What Is the Archive?" happening Tuesday, October 19, 7pm-9pm ET.
+Our inaugural conversation, "What Is the Archive?" took place Tuesday, October 19, 7pm-9pm ET.

 Over the past fifty years, the archive has been unpacked, repositioned, and reimagined in contemporary art, literature, theory, and information science.
 In this conversation we invite two artists, a researcher, and a librarian to explore this very question through the lens of their practice.

-This event will feature Ashley Minner, Deyane Moses, Jennifer A. Ferretti, and Dr. Mel Lewis in conversation.
-It is sponsored by Decker Library and co-sponsored by the Art History Department, the Humanistic Studies Department, Strategic Initiatives, and The Space for Creative Black Imagination.
+This event featured Ashley Minner, Deyane Moses, Jennifer A. Ferretti, and Dr. Mel Lewis in conversation.
+It was sponsored by Decker Library and co-sponsored by the Art History Department, the Humanistic Studies Department, Strategic Initiatives, and The Space for Creative Black Imagination.